WorldHistoricalGazetteer/place/docs/content/500-System.md

 # System Architecture

-This is the repository for the **WHG PLACE** (Place Linkage, Alignment, and Concordance Engine).
-It contains the Kubernetes server configuration files for deploying and managing the World Historical Gazetteer (WHG) application.
+The **[WHG PLACE](400-Technical.md#code-repositories)** (Place Linkage, Alignment, and Concordance Engine) repository contains the Kubernetes server configuration files for deploying and managing the World Historical Gazetteer (WHG) application.
 This repository is separate from the main Django application code ([here](https://github.com/WorldHistoricalGazetteer/whg3)), and provides a dedicated space for configuring and orchestrating the server environment.

 ## Overview

-This repository includes configuration files for deploying the following components:
+The repository includes configuration files for deploying the following components:

 ### System Components